How might I use H3D detectors at my plant?

 In some situations, ALARA mandates that shields be installed prior to personnel working in the area.

-The H100, H400, or P100 can help to optimize this shielding by identifying the primary contribution to the dose from each isotope.
+The H100, H400, or P100 can help to verify the adequacy of temporary shielding by identifying the primary contribution to the dose from each isotope.
 The distribution of gamma rays from each isotope can be measured before and after a shield is added to help validate its effectiveness.
 Furthermore, gaps in the shield can be identified through the image.
 For instance, the images below show the same region with and without shielding.
 It is clear that the addition of shielding reduces the dose from one direction below that from another hot spot coming from the room above.
 Adding more shielding here won't reduce dose as much as shielding the other direction.

 3. Finding discrete radioactive particles